Iran starts 20% uranium enrichment as tanker feared seized

 Meanwhile, satellite data from MarineTraffic.com showed the MT Hankuk Chemi off Bandar Abbas on Monday afternoon without explanation.
 It had been traveling from Saudi Arabia to Fujairah in the United Arab Emirates.

-The ship’s owners could not be immediately reached.
+The ship’s listed owner, DM Shipping Co.
+Ltd. of Busan, South Korea, could not be immediately reached.
 Iran did not immediately acknowledge the vessel’s travel.

-The United Kingdom Marine Trade Operations, an information exchange overseen by the British royal navy in the region, acknowledged an “interaction” between a merchant vessel and Iranian authorities.
+The United Kingdom Marine Trade Operations, an information exchange overseen by the British royal navy in the region, acknowledged an “interaction” between a merchant vessel and Iranian authorities in the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of all the world’s oil passes.

 As a result, the UKMTO said the merchant vessel made an “alteration of course” north into Iran’s territorial waters.